facebook/react-native-website/docs/android-building-from-source.md

 #### 4. Making 3rd-party modules use your fork

 If you use 3rd-party React Native modules, you need to override their dependencies so that they don't bundle the pre-compiled library.
-Otherwise you'll get an error while compiling - `Error: more than one library with package name 'com.facebook.react'`.
+Otherwise, you'll get an error while compiling - `Error: more than one library with package name 'com.facebook.react'`.

 Modify your `android/app/build.gradle`, and add: